SAICHARAN704SDF/misinformation/README.md

 - Avoids transformer imports
 - Reduces container size & build time

-You can still later re-enable BERT by clearing that variable and switching requirements.
+You can still later re-enable BERT by clearing that variable and switching requirements."# misinformation"